 However, humans can be exposed through contact with infected rodents.
 Though serious complications from hantavirus are uncommon in humans, exposure can lead to a serious condition called hantavirus pulmonary syndrome.

 If your cat eats all or part of a rodent that has ingested rat poison, your cat may also become poisoned.
 Rodenticide is highly toxic to cats.
 There are several types of rat poison, so symptoms and treatments will vary.

 A rodenticide may cause signs like lethargy, gastrointestinal upset, pale gums, drunkenness, seizures, and much more.
 If you suspect your cat was exposed to rat poison, seek veterinary treatment immediately.
 Aggressive treatment is often necessary.

 If you see your cat with a dead (or dying) rodent, there is no need to be immediately concerned.
 However, it is best to remove the rodent to prevent your cat from eating it.
 Always wear gloves when handling rodents.
 As an added layer of protection against hantavirus, a mask is also recommended.

 After exposure to a rodent, it's important to watch your cat closely for several days.
 Contact your veterinarian right away if your cat is showing any signs of illness.
 If your cat is a regular rodent-catcher, you may need to visit the vet more frequently to screen for diseases and parasites.

 All cats should be on year-round flea prevention, but this is even more important if your cat is known to catch prey.
 Consider tick prevention as well.

 Avoid using rodenticides around your home.
-This can reduce but not eliminate the risk of exposure to rat poison.
+This can reduce the risk of exposure to rat poison.